-3.1 It is the Competitor's obligation to ensure that all persons concerned by his entry observe all the requirements of the Code, the applicable Technical Regulations, the present Sporting Regulations, the Appendix 1 to each Competition as well as Bulletins and Clarifications from the SRO Sporting Board issued during the season.
+3.1 It is the Competitor's obligation to ensure that all persons concerned by the Competitor's entry observe all the requirements of the Code, the applicable Technical Regulations, the present Sporting Regulations, the Appendix 1 to each Competition as well as Bulletins and Clarifications from the SRO Sporting Board issued during the season.
 Any revisions to the regulations communicated via an official bulletin or Sporting Note will take precedence over the original regulation.

-3.2 Each Competitor must nominate his representative(s) in writing on the entry form.
-If a Competitor is unable to be present in person at any Competition, he must nominate his representative in writing to the Stewards.
+3.2 Each Competitor must nominate their representative(s) in writing on the entry form.
+If a Competitor is unable to be present in person at any Competition, the Competitor must nominate their representative in writing to the Stewards.
 A person having charge of an entered car during any part of a Competition is responsible jointly and severally with the Competitor for ensuring that the requirements are observed.